JustSid/Macropad/README.md

  - `base`: The base layer that is displayed by default
  - `mod`: An optional mod array that is enabled when the mod key is pressed
+ - `name`: An optional text object with the name of the layer

 Each actual layer is an array of objects, one per key to be mapped (top left to bottom right):